BenVr/multi-phase-rl-for-square-puzzles/README.md

 **2.** [Download *Conan*](https://conan.io/).<br/>
 **3.** [Download *Cmake*](https://cmake.org/).<br/>
 **4.** Open command line and cd into the main directory of the cloned repository.<br/>
 **5.** In this step, we wish to install the dependent packages with *Conan*.
-Installing is done separtely for release and debug versions of the packages (you may install only debug or only release if you wish; please note that packages may take few GBs of memory).
+Installing is done separtely for release and debug versions of the packages (please note that packages may take few GBs of memory).
    - The command for release packages installation is:

     conan install . --build=missing -g cmake_multi -s build_type=Release

    - The command for debug packages installation is:

     conan install . --build=missing -g cmake_multi -s build_type=Debug

 **6.** After all the packages were installed by *Conan*, we are ready to use *Cmake*.<br/>
    - Still in the repository's main directory, type:

     mkdir build && cd build

    - To produce *CMake* products, type:

     cmake ..

 **7.** Now 'build' directory contains all the files required for building the program exectubale.<br/>
-On Windows, the 'build' directory will contain a Visual Studio solution named 'RelaxationLabelingSolver.sln' - and now you can open this solution, set the 'PuzzleRL_Solver' project ans startup project, and building the solver.
+On Windows, the 'build' directory will contain a Visual Studio solution named 'RelaxationLabelingSolver.sln' - and now you can open this solution, set the 'PuzzleRL_Solver' project as startup project, and building the solver.

 ## Running the Solver